The causes of canker sore can be different: stress, nutritional problems, immunodeficiency, etc.

 Your risk for establishing canker sores in mouth increases if you have a family history of canker sores.
 Canker sores have different causes, and the most typical ones include:

-Sometimes, the reason for a canker sore can’t be identified.
+Sometimes, the cause for a canker sore can’t be identified.

 How Is a Canker Sore in Mouth Diagnosed?